skyhawk86305/aiq-ui/test/README.md

 Running the Tests
 ============================

-Unit tests are run and configured with Karma via Gulp.

-Both e2e and acceptance test are run and configured with Protractor via Gulp.

 ## Unit Tests

+  - Are run and configured with Karma and executed via Gulp
+  - Run in a headless browser (PhantomJS)
+  - Output coverage reports to /report/coverage/PhantomJS/lcov-report/index.html
+  - Fail if coverage for any of the categories drop below 75
+  - Watermark thresholds are initially set at red: <80%, yellow: <90%, green: >90%
+  - Coverage goals: TBD

 `gulp test:unit`

-They can be run in verbose mode with the [--v, --verbose] flag

-`gulp test:unit --v`
+ Text execution can be configured with:

+`-a, --analyze // Run static analysis on code`

+`-v, --verbose // Run tests in verbose mode to output documentation`

 ## E2E & Acceptance Tests

-These tests run against an actual SolidFire API (the code must first be deployed to the physical device under test).
-The target endpoint can be configured via command line parameters (note: apiVersion requires a leading non-integer character):

-`gulp test:e2e --ip 192.168.139.178 --port :442 --path node/develop --apiVersion _9.0 --authUsername admin --authPassword admin`

-`gulp test:acceptance --ip 172.26.66.85 --port :442  --path node/develop --apiVersion _9.0 --authUsername admin --authPassword admin`
+  - Are run and configured with Protractor via Gulp
+  - Run in an actual browser (configurable)
+  - Run against the current build served locally via express
+  - Use a mock backend to respond to API calls with text fixtures found at /test/fixtures
+  - Output coverage reports TBD

+`gulp test:e2e`

+`gulp test:acceptance`

-Alternatively they can be configured with a preset config object:
+ Text execution can be configured with:

-`gulp test:e2e --config hulk`

-`gulp test:acceptance --config qe`

-There are other alternative parameters for configuring how the tests run:
+`-a, --analyze // Run static analysis on code`

-`--v, --verbose // Run tests in verbose mode (this may impact reporting)`
+`-v, --verbose // Run tests in verbose mode (this may impact reporting)`

-`--t, --tags    // For running features/scenarios with a specific tag (acceptance tests only)`
+`-t, --tags    // For running features/scenarios with a specific tag (acceptance tests only)`

-`--b, --browser // Change the browser that the tests run in [chrome, firefox, phantomjs, safari]`
+`-b, --browser // Change the browser that the tests run in [chrome, firefox, safari]`

-`--l, --local   // To run the tests against a local instance of selenium (must first start server with: webdriver-manager start)`
+`-l, --local   // To run the tests with a local instance of selenium against the app being served locally (rather than on the selenium grid at http://192.168.129.176:4444/wd/hub running against the server running on jenkins)`

 Testing Guidelines
 ============================